AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/quickstarts/java/index.md

 ExportPDFJob exportPDFJob = new ExportPDFJob(asset, exportPDFParams);
 ```

-This set of code defines what we're doing (an Export operation), points to our local file and specifies the input is a PDF, and then defines options for the Export call.
-In this example, the only option is the export format, DOCX.
+This set of code defines what we're doing (an Export operation), it defines parameter for the Export job.
+In this example, the only parameter is the export format, DOCX.

 8) The next code block submits the job and get the result: